 As far back as 2009, a study suggested that erectile dysfunction and sleep apnea are independently linked.
 A new study backs this up, showing a solid reason for the link between the two illnesses.

-Around half of people with sleep apnea also have erectile dysfunction.
+Around half of the people with sleep apnea also have erectile dysfunction.
 According to new research, low testosterone may be the reason.
 A study took a group of men and subjected half of them to days of progressive sleep deprivation.
 They underwent extensive blood work along the way.
 It was found that the men who lost out on sleep had progressively lower testosterone.
 However, as soon as they were able to get high-quality sleep, their testosterone levels rebounded back to normal.

 Because testosterone is the main hormonal driver of male sexuality, the low testosterone caused by sleep apnea will almost certainly contribute to erectile dysfunction.
 Sleep may be one of the most important lifestyle factors in maintaining healthy sexuality, not just for men but for women as well.